 Sentencing is scheduled for May 29, 2014.

-United States Attorney Carmen M. Ortiz, William P. Offord, Special Agent in Charge of the Internal Revenue Service’s Criminal Investigation in Boston, and Daniel J. O’Rourke, Assistant Inspector General of the Small Business Administration, Office of Inspector General, Investigations Division, made the announcement today.
+NOTE: United States Attorney Carmen M. Ortiz, William P. Offord, Special Agent in Charge of the Internal Revenue Service’s Criminal Investigation in Boston, and Daniel J. O’Rourke, Assistant Inspector General of the Small Business Administration, Office of Inspector General, Investigations Division, made the announcement today.
 The case is being prosecuted by Assistant U.S. Attorney Steven H. Breslow of Ortiz’s Springfield Branch Office.